YouGotJaked/FTv1/README.md

-# File Transfer Version 1 - Jake Day
+# File Transfer Version 1

 This program consists of a client and server that communicate to transfer one file from the client to the server using TCP.